kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_transform_changing_coordinate_system_example.md

 ## Changing coordinate systems using Kinetics Toolkit

-Using the [ktk.geometry.create_transform_series](api/ktk.geometry.create_transform_series.rst) and [ktk.geometry.matmul](api/ktk.geometry.matmul.rst) functions introduced in the previous section, we can solve this problem following:
+Using the [ktk.geometry.create_transform_series](api/ktk.geometry.create_transform_series.rst) and [ktk.geometry.matmul](api/ktk.geometry.matmul.rst) functions introduced in the previous section, we can solve this problem as follows:

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk